rocq-community/parseque/README.md

 ## Documentation

-This Coq library is a port of the [agdarsec](https://github.com/gallais/agdarsec) library for Agda.
+This Rocq library is a port of the [agdarsec](https://github.com/gallais/agdarsec) library for Agda.
 The core design of agdarsec is described in [this paper](https://gallais.github.io/pdf/agdarsec18.pdf), while [this blog post](https://gallais.github.io/blog/instrumenting-agdarsec)